 - Consistent Core Identity: Maintain consistency in how you categorize your fundamental business type across platforms

-- Regular Review: Reassess your categories quarterly as your business, platforms, and search patterns evolve
+- Regular Review: Reassess your categories quarterly as your business, platforms, and search patterns change

 Did you know?
-According to UC Davis Finance & Business research, businesses that review and update their categories at least twice yearly see 18% better performance in local search visibility compared to those that set categories once and forget them.
+According to UC Davis Finance & Business research, businesses that review and update their categories at least twice a year see 18% better performance in local search visibility than those that set categories once and forget them.

-By approaching category selection as an ongoing deliberate process rather than a one-time setup task, you’ll maintain optimal visibility as platforms and search behaviors continue to evolve.
+Treat category selection as an ongoing process rather than a one-time setup, and you’ll keep good visibility as platforms and search behaviors change.

 Business Category Selection Checklist